 Several lifestyle changes can help ease your symptoms:

-- Quit smoking: Smoking weakens bones and organs.
+- If you smoke, make a plan to quit.
+Smoking weakens bones and organs.
 Quitting smoking can help keep your bones strong and improve mobility.
+If you want to quit, your doctor can help you create a cessation plan.

-- Use good posture: Having good back and foot support is important when sitting.
+- Practice good posture.
+Having good back and foot support is important when sitting.
 Finding a chair that’s higher than average also can make it easier to get on your feet.
 Avoid stooping to prevent stressing your joints.
 Make sure the objects you need to use regularly are at countertop level to achieve a good standing posture.

-- Eat healthy: A balanced diet that contains ample vitamin D is important.
+- Eat a balanced diet.
+A balanced diet that contains ample vitamin D is important.
 Vitamin D helps maintain good bone health.

-- Manage your weight: Being overweight puts extra stress on the joints.
-Reducing body weight to a healthy level improves movement and can reduce RA symptoms.
+- Manage your weight.
+Being overweight puts extra stress on the joints.
+Maintaining body weight or reducing it to a moderate level improves movement and can reduce RA symptoms.

 Moving swollen joints can be painful.
 Still, regular exercise can help prevent joint swelling and pain.